microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Remove-MgBetaRoleManagementDeviceManagementRoleAssignment.md

 ## SYNOPSIS
 Delete a unifiedRoleAssignmentMultiple object of an RBAC provider.
 This is applicable for a RBAC application that supports multiple principals and scopes.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) This API is available in the following national cloud deployments.

 ## SYNTAX